xSke/blaseball-site-files/data/thebook.md

 * c.
 When teams are sent to `||||||||||| |||||||||||||`, they shall return once `|||||||||||||||| |||||||||||||||||||||| |||||||||||||`
 * d. `Divine Favor`: the `||||` have an internal ranking `of favored teams.
 When a team wins a Divine Favor blessing, they will be` boosted to the top of the list.
 * e. ~~If at any time the Fans have angered the Blaseball Gods, they may atone by eating one million Peanuts.~~ STRIKE TWO
+* h.
+Eat The Rich: Every season, immediately before the Election, the Wealthiest 1% of Fans will have their Coins removed and distributed evenly to the other 99% of Fans.
 * f.
 Sunglasses `shall be |||||||||| ||||||||||||| |||||||||||||||||.
 They shall provide |||||||||||||| may be ||||||||||||||||||||.`
 * g.
 Splortsmanship, splortsmanship, is BACK.